Name: Garavice Memorial Park of the victims of Fascist Terror (Spomen-područje Garavice)

 Photo 14: A photo of Restaurant 'Sunce' outside of Bihać, BiH

 Assuming you are accessing Bihać from from the Plitvice Lakes region of Croatia, as it is the most touristic area nearby, from Hwy 1, take Hwy 504 east, then turn right (continuing east) onto Hwy 217 after about 6km.
 Then, follow this road until you reach the Croatia/Bosnia international boundary.
 After crossing into Bosnia, the road name changes to Hwy M-5.
 Continue east on this roughly 10km.
 After that point, just after you pass over the Kolkot River (about 300m), you will see an inconspicuous road to the east of the MAJ Commerce business (Photo 15).
-Go down this road (Photo 16), through the gate, following the old stone-paved drive, and you will come to a cobblestone parking lot.
+Go down this road (Photo 16) and through the metal gate halfway down the lane (it should not be locked), then follow the old stone-paved drive until it ends in about 100m and you will come to a cobblestone parking lot.
 You will see the spomenik up on the hill.
 It can easily be walked to from here.
 Exact coordinates for parking are N44°49'26.5", E15°50'30.2".

 Click to open in Google Maps in new window

 Photo 15: Entrance is just to the left of MAJ Commerce

 Photo 16: A view of the driveway to the spomenik parking area

 Please feel free to leave a message if you have any comments, if you have any questions, if you have corrections or if you have any additional information or insight you feel might be appropriate or pertinent to this spomenik's profile page.